AquaCluster: Using Satellite Images And Self-supervised Machine Learning Networks To Detect Water Hidden Under Vegetation: Background

-CNNs\cite{gu2018recent} are a category of ML models that are designed explicitly to operate on images and have achieved great success in the field of image processing during the last few years.
-CNNs have achieved state of the art results in semantic segmentation of remote sensing images\cite{YUAN2021114417}.
-However, the huge number of annotated data CNNs require for training severely limits their applicability in many areas.
-Many modern CNNs designed for image-based tasks are trained using millions of annotated images\cite{5206848}.
-While there are a number of available image datasets designed for training ML models, the vast majority of them consist of optical images of everyday objects and scenes and are not suitable for training models that take remote sensing data as input.
-Creating new image training datasets is time-consuming end expensive, especially when talking about semantic segmentation datasets, which require annotating every pixel in each image.
+\glspl{CNN}~\cite{gu2018recent} are a category of machine learning models designed explicitly to operate on images and have achieved great success in the field of image processing during the last few years. \glspl{CNN} have achieved state of the art results in the semantic segmentation of remote sensing images~\cite{YUAN2021114417}, such as detecting hydrological barriers in wetlands~\cite{HUBINGER2024114314}.
+However, the huge number of annotated data \glspl{CNN} require for training severely limits their applicability in many areas.
+Many modern \glspl{CNN} designed for image-based tasks are trained using millions of annotated images~\cite{5206848}.
+While there are a number of image datasets designed for training machine learning models, the vast majority of them consist of optical images of everyday objects and scenes.
+These are, therefore, not suitable for training models that take remote sensing data as input.
+Creating new image training datasets is time-consuming and expensive, especially when talking about semantic segmentation datasets, which require every pixel in each image to be annotated.
 The problem is even worse in the field of remote sensing, where annotating data such as satellite images often requires expert knowledge or even in-situ measurements.